ekzhang/graphon/README.md

 ## Features

-In addition to the core GQL language that includes graph pattern-matching queries, transactional updates, catalog changes, and list data types, Graphon supports:
+In addition to the core GQL language that includes graph pattern-matching queries, transactional updates, catalog changes, and list data types, Graphon also supports:

 - `CREATE INDEX` on the properties of nodes and relationships
-- Execution cost tracking for terminating unbounded paths / undecidability
-- JSON data type
+- Snapshot isolation for concurrent transactions

 You could consider using Graphon when you want something small and low-overhead, yet still powerful.